MicrosoftDocs/azure-docs/articles/active-directory/develop/msal-migration.md

 ---
-title: Migrate to Microsoft Authentication Library (MSAL)
+title: Migrate to the Microsoft Authentication Library (MSAL)
 titleSuffix: Microsoft identity platform
-description: Learn about the differences between Microsoft Authentication Library (MSAL) and Azure AD Authentication Library (ADAL) and how to migrate to MSAL.
+description: Learn about the differences between the Microsoft Authentication Library (MSAL) and Azure AD Authentication Library (ADAL) and how to migrate to MSAL.
 services: active-directory
 author: jmprieur
 manager: CelesteDG